tony-ou/web_QoE_user_study/README.md

    After finishing the test, the results will be stored in `./results/`, the file name will be the MTurk ID.

-   - (If you're running this on your local machine, you should be able to see the page on localhost:3001.
-But in order for mturkers to see your page, you must host the server online.
-You can use farewell or other tools like AWS EC2)
 7. Other Tips:
    - Apart from Github, you can use Google Cloud Storage or Amazon S3 to store videos.
 Run script to change video url:
    ```shell